berkeley-cdss/curriculum-guide/technology/troubleshooting_tips_students.md

 - Right click on any process to kill it ( or Kill all).
 In Lab you can see running processes in tab on left with this icon

 **Option 2: CLI approach:**
-- Open the terminal in Datahub.
+- Open the terminal in DataHub.
 - Use the command ps aux to list all running processes.
 - Find the process ID (PID) of the processes you want to stop.
 - Use the command kill <PID> to terminate those processes.